kskalvar/docker-port-check/README.md

 docker run hello-world
 docker build -t port-check-runtime .
 ```
+Start the container and redirect port to 80
 ```
 Note: container "port-check" exposes it's http service on port 8000 and we redirect to the docker-machine port 80